 An entire post could easily be dedicated to each character.
 But I’ve chosen to discuss only one.
 It’s not till the end you realize Mu Zi is the most significant character.

-Gong’s intense drive and total immersion in work endeavors always takes priority.
+Gong’s intense drive and total immersion in work endeavors always take priority.
 This trait of his prevails in poverty, wealth, or anything in between.
 Over and over again, she is put on the back-burner.
 For example, without consulting her accepts a low paying job from his mum, instead of a higher income job, to you know… put food on the table – to me, this choice is bizarre.
-Another example, is informally coercing her to support his writing.
+Another example is informally coercing her to support his writing.
 How can she say no to his new found passion?
-With his personality, how can see say, “no, I’d rather you come to bed at a reasonable hour and spend some time in the evening together?”.
-Paradoxically early on he quit his truck driving job, to be there for her incase/when she becomes sick.
+With his personality, how can she say, “no, I’d rather you come to bed at a reasonable hour and spend some time in the evening together?”.
+Paradoxically early on he quit his truck driving job, to be there for her in case/when she becomes sick.

 Towards the end, certain scenes hint that she never felt entirely secure in his love for her.
 After two different situations, she thinks either he wants to divorce her or because of his questionable actions, she may divorce him.
 I can’t help but wonder what would her life be like if she lives in an environment that allowed her to flourish?
 What does she think of her time spent?

 Zhang Chang Gong played by Luo Jin – What a performance!
 He carried the drama from start to finishing and this is no easy task.
 With consistency and endurance, he portrayed the nuances of a complicated man.
 He successfully acted out a wide range of emotion, from laughing to crying.
 It seems his dedication to acting is comparable to his character’s dedication to success – Bravo!